 Find answers to the most frequently asked EuroMillions questions below.
 These FAQs cover a range of topics, so select a category to see all the relevant queries.
 If you have a question that has not been answered, you can Contact Us for assistance and you will receive a response as soon as possible.

 Select a category:Show/Hide All FAQs

-EuroMillions draws take place on Tuesday and Friday evenings at approximately 8pm, with results being available from 8:15pm onwards.
+EuroMillions draws take place on Tuesday and Friday evenings at approximately 8pm.
+Results are available from 8:15pm onwards.